 Recent studies have proven that learning to play a musical instrument is vitally important to a child’s intellectual and emotional development.
 Studying music improves math skills, promotes self-discipline and awareness, strengthens emotional connections, and opens one’s eyes to a vastly diverse world of music and culture.
 Adults who begin learning an instrument after the age of 60 show improvements in memory, speech fluency, information processing, and other cognitive functions after only 6 months.

 Recognizing that every student has a unique personality and learning style I believe that there is no single method of teaching piano.
 Piano study must draw on each student’s personal strengths and provide the tools to overcome any weaknesses.
 I emphasize a strong technical foundation for all my students, believing that correct technique makes the process of learning and creating music easier and more enjoyable.
 For this same reason, theory is incorporated into every lesson, whether through written work or score analysis.

 Some of my students are serious musicians, destined for a music degree, but the majority are studying for their own enjoyment or to fulfill some requirement.
-Students wishing rigorous training follow the Royal Conservatory of Music’s – Music Development Program.
+Students wishing rigorous training follow the Royal Conservatory of Music (RCM) program.
 This program introduces students to music from the earliest Baroque works through to works by contemporary composers.
 Repertoire, etudes, technique, and musicianship skills are sequenced from Preparatory through Advanced levels.
 Students studying for personal interest may choose to follow the RCM curriculum or simply to learn a vast variety of increasingly difficult repertoire.
 Everyone who studies this program is encouraged to register for regular professional assessments as a record of achievement.

 Methods and Methodology